Avani1626/serverless-order-processing-system/README.md

 The order-handler Lambda now triggers the Step Functions state machine after storing the order in DynamoDB.
 The workflow currently includes validation and status update states.
 Architecture now includes API Gateway → Lambda → Step Functions.

+## Day 5 – Inventory & Payment Processing

+Added two new Lambda functions: **inventory-check** and **payment-processor** to simulate real order processing steps.
+Connected these Lambdas to the **Step Functions workflow** so orders now go through inventory verification and payment processing.
+The payment Lambda randomly succeeds or fails to simulate real-world payment scenarios.
+Configured **retry logic in Step Functions** so payment failures are automatically retried before failing the workflow.
+The system now follows a microservice-style architecture with orchestrated order processing.